jreg2k/ansible-docker-registry/README.md

 # ansible-docker-registry
-Ansibler script to create a docker-registry with ssl
+Ansible script to create a docker-registry with ssl